ARMmbed/icetea/doc/README.md

 set --retcode false
 ```

-In brief, _mbedtest_ is made for executing tests directly in the Linux shell (Device Under Test).
+In brief, _mbed test_ is made for executing tests directly in the Linux shell (Device Under Test).